syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 ✍🏾 Creating a deployment in the reconcile loop
 ==============

 This `newDeployment` function can be called using the following snippet.
-You should place this snippet directly below the log line you edited in the last challenge:
+You should place this snippet in the `Code editor` tab in the `controllers/website_controller.go` file directly below the log line you edited in the last challenge:
 ```
   // Attempt to create the deployment and return error if it fails
   err = r.Client.Create(ctx, newDeployment(customResource.Name, customResource.Namespace, customResource.Spec.ImageTag))